Three forty-six

 ReadInside.

-New quartz countertops.
+New kitchen with oversized island and quartz countertops.

 Calacatta-style quartz throughout — the oversized kitchen island, the perimeter counters, and the bathroom vanities.
 White ground, soft grey veining; the warmth of marble with the resilience of an engineered surface.